Srđan Kalember: Early life

 Kalember begins to play sports as a boy in 1938 when he won second place in the 60 meters race.
 On that occasion he received a kiss from Princess Elizabeth.
 During World War II he played football in Belgrade for the BASK, but was also interested in other sports.

 Playing career

 Crvena zvezda

 After the war Kalember wanted to continue to play football but Slobodan Ćosić persuaded him to play basketball where was less competition.
 He was present at the famous meeting in Deligradska Street when formed Crvena zvezda Sports Association.
 In beginnings, he was in reserves, but quickly become the standard first team player status of Crvena zvezda.
 In July 1950, he was a member of the Zvezda squad that won an international cup tournament in Milan, Italy.

 In total Kalember played 108 games and scored 734 points for Crvena zvezda from 1946 to 1954.
-Kalember is remembered as an extraordinary skirt that is safe from the point of guessing.
+Kalember is remembered as an extraordinary skirt.